sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

     Glibc is part of the target system, so when specifying path parameters such as prefix, it is set according to the path of the conventional system.
 Therefore, DESTDIR must be specified during installation to specify the installation to the directory where the target system is stored.

 ### 3.8 GCC for Cross Compiler (Full Version)
-    After completing the Glibc for the target system, you can start building the full version of GCC in the cross tool chain.
+    After completing the Glibc for the target system, you can start building the full version of GCC in the cross-compile toolchain.
 The building steps are as follows:

 ```sh
 tar xvf ${DOWNLOADDIR}/gcc-12.0.0.tar.gz -C ${BUILDDIR}